- Why WorkCast

-During the tournament, there were massive complaints from people streaming the games on the BBC iPlayer who were experience time lags of up to 30 seconds.
-So they were hearing their terrestrially-minded neighbours cheers of joy (or screams of agony) before seeing Harry Kane’s golden boot for themselves.
+During the tournament, there were massive complaints from people streaming the games on the BBC iPlayer who were experiencing time lags of up to 30 seconds.
+So they were hearing their terrestrially-minded neighbors cheers of joy (or screams of agony) before seeing Harry Kane’s golden boot for themselves.

 Why?
-Because it takes time ensure that the stream gets to your device properly and in the right quality.
+Because it takes time, ensure that the webinar stream gets to your device properly and in the best quality.
 While this lag is pretty much standard across presenting platforms, it can be jarring to presenters and hosts, especially when it comes to audience interaction.

 In 2019, webinar platforms will look to change all that.
 We are going to see more webinar providers investing in low latency streaming (bringing down the lag between live and audience).
 Not only will this make hosting/presenting webinars much more straightforward, it will also allow for new types of interactivity even on larger events.

-That’s because, without a time delay you’ll be able to bring in a greater amount of engagement.
-The ability for two-way communication will be greater than it ever has been in the webinar and webcasting world.
+That’s because, without a time delay you’ll be able to bring in a greater amount of audience engagement.
+And so, the ability for two-way communication will be better than it ever has been in the webinar and webcasting world.

 Can you reach 50,000 attendees per event with your current webinar provider?
 Honestly, there aren’t many out there that make that claim, but 2019 could see that all change.

-The coming year will see webinar platform providers investing in infrastructure so that customers can truly scale their events.
-That 50,000 attendee mark is not at all unrealistic, and in fact, WorkCast will soon be able to offer this sort of premium functionality.
+The coming year will see webinar platform providers investing in infrastructure, so that customers can truly scale their events.
+That 50,000 attendee mark is not at all unrealistic, and in fact, WorkCast now offers this premium functionality.

 Combined with improved streaming latency, 2019 could very well be the year of the super-webcast.